 The yield value is then determined by dividing the net income by a capitalization factor.
 This factor reflects the relationship between the expected return and the market value of the property.

-The multiplier is an important valuation metric in the appraisal of commercial real estate.
+The multiplier is an important valuation measure in the appraisal of commercial real estate.
 It indicates how much capital an investor is willing to spend for a certain return.

 The multiplier is determined based on various factors, such as the location of the property, the demand for commercial properties in the area, and the expected return.
 The higher the multiplier, the higher the value of a commercial property generally is.